-Imperfect mum of 2, wife, black coffee drinker, lover of crafts, upholding social justice and with lived experience of mental health difficulties
+Imperfect mum of 2, wife, black coffee drinker, lover of crafts, upholder of social justice and with lived experience of trauma and mental health difficulties

 “Out of your vulnerabilities will come your strength”

 Everybody is doing the best they can with the difficulties they face at the time

 Everyone, even those in adverse situations, have the capacity to change

 People have an innate desire to connect with others

 People must be actively involved in their own change process